By: Chris Skaggs | @chrislskaggs

 JOIN THE SOCIAL MEDIA REVOLUTION

-Every day, millions of tweets, status updates, snaps, vines and pictures are generated out into the interwebs for anyone to consume.
+Every day, millions of tweets, status updates, snaps and pictures are generated out into the interwebs for anyone to consume.
 If you aren’t taking part in this digital conversation, you are seriously missing out.

 “Where do I start?”
 Great question.
 I wish more people asked this before they created profiles on every single social media platform known to man and then did nothing with them.
 The number of social media platforms available today is daunting…not to mention the new lexicon you have to familiarize yourself with in order to use the platform correctly.